AdaCore/gnatstudio/docs/users_guide/compilation.rst

 GPS launches background compilations for all targets that have a :guilabel:`Launch mode` set to :guilabel:`In background` after you've made modifications in a source editor.
-Background compilation is mostly useful for targets such as `Compile File` or `Check Syntax`.
+Background compilation is mostly useful for targets such as :samp:`Compile File` or :samp:`Check Syntax`.
 For targets that operate on Mains, the last main used in a non-background is considered, defaulting to the first main defined in the project hierarchy.

 Background compilations are not launched while GPS is already listing results from non-background compilations, i.e. as long as there are entries